adammccormack/simple-warehouse-tech-test/README.md

 I want to be able to create a empty warehouse with a given length and height integer

 As a User,
-So that I can store product
+So that I can store product,
 I would like to be able to store a crate of a given size in the warehouse

 As a User,
-So that I can locate a type of product
+So that I can locate a type of product,
 I want to be able to see all locations where that product is located

+As a User,
+So that I can remove a crate of product from the shelf, I would like to be able to remove the product

 ```